Acacia iteaphylla

-Acacia iteaphylla, commonly known as Flinders Range wattle, Port Lincoln wattle, winter wattle and willow-leaved wattle, is a shrub belonging to the genus Acacia and the subgenus Phyllodineae that is endemic to South Australia.
+Acacia iteaphylla, commonly known as Flinders Range wattle, Port Lincoln wattle, winter wattle or willow-leaved wattle, is a species of flowering plant in the family Fabaceae and is endemic to South Australia, but has become naturalised as an environmental weed outside of its natural range.
+It is a bushy, spreading shrub with narrowly to broadly linear phyllodes, spherical heads of pale yellow to lemon yellow flowers and thinly leathery, glabrous pods.